 This article is a recap of a webinar PlanSource hosted with David Churchill, Co-Founder and Advisor for SHRM Broker finder.
-You can view the full webinar here for an in-depth look at the topics discussed below.

 Employers are searching for top-notch benefits expertise and best-in-class technology from their insurance brokers.
 And, in this ever-changing and increasingly complicated industry, it’s becoming clear that most employees are not prepared to be consumers of health care.
 Employers need a solution to simplify the benefits experience and they are looking for brokers the same way they look for any other product or service: online.